 - Interest rate risk: This is the sensitivity of the fair value or of the future cash flows of a financial instrument to changes in interest rates.
 The Company does not have any financial assets or liabilities that are subject to variable interest rates. - Commodity price risks: This is the sensitivity of the fair value of, or of the future cash flows, from mineral assets.
 The Company manages this risk by monitoring mineral prices and commodity price trends to determine the appropriate timing for funding the exploration or development of its mineral assets, or for the acquisition or disposition of mineral assets.
 The Company does not have any mineral assets at the development or production stage carried at historical cost.
 The Company has expensed the acquisition and exploration costs of its exploration stage mineral assets. - Currency risk: This is the sensitivity of the fair value or of the future cash flows of financial instruments to changes in foreign exchange rates.
 The Company transacts in currencies other than the US dollar, including the Canadian dollar, the Madagascar Ariary, the Euro and the South African Rand.
 The Company purchases services and has certain salary commitments in those currencies.
 The Company also has monetary and financial instruments that may fluctuate due to changes in foreign exchange rates.
 Derivative financial instruments are not used to reduce exposure to fluctuations in foreign exchange rates.
 The Company is not sensitive to foreign exchange exposure since it has not made any commitments to deliver products quoted in foreign currencies.
-The Company is not sensitive to foreign exchange rates arising from the translation of the financial statements of subsidiaries with a functional currency other than the US dollar since it does not have any material assets and liabilities measured through other comprehensive income.
-The impact of a 10% strengthening of the Canadian Dollar as of June 30, 2019 would result in a loss of \$37,498 (June 30, 2018: loss of \$24,109; June 30, 2017: \$32,080) on the consolidated statement of loss and comprehensive loss.
-The impact of a 10% strengthening of the Madagascar Ariary of June 30, 2019 would result in a gain of \$4,654 (June 30, 2018: gain of \$1,605; June 30, 2017: \$2,135) on the consolidated statement of loss and comprehensive loss.
-A 10% weakening of each currency would have the opposite impact.
-The impact of a strengthening of any other foreign currency would not be material.
+The Company is not sensitive to foreign exchange risk arising from the translation of the financial statements of subsidiaries with a functional currency other than the US dollar since it does not have any material assets and liabilities measured through other comprehensive income.